Dilstom/GifTastic/README.md

 When the user clicks one of the still GIPHY images, the gif animates.
 If the user clicks the gif again, it stops playing.

-Under every gif, there is rating (PG, G, so on).
+Above every gif, there is rating (PG, G, so on).

 ![alt text](assets/images/Capture1.PNG "Gif")